Employee Handbook Dilemma: Should I Include Titles with Manager Names?

 Wow!
 I appreciate you for providing such detailed information, Mr. Binu.
 This detailed information gives me a scope to add more details to the handbook.
 I like the idea of a soft copy handbook.
 However, since we are in Retail and Hospitality, we do not provide email IDs to all employees; only Managers and employees at the above level are given them.
 Nonetheless, we can use soft copies for Managers and those at a higher level.

 We do have an Orientation/Induction presentation.
 This handbook will be given to employees once they have completed the presentation.
 The whole idea here is to give them a brief overview of everything related to the company, and the handbook contains more detailed information that they can read at their own pace and comfort.
-They can reach out to us if they have any questions. :)
+They can reach out to us if they have any questions. 

 abhishek.j

 Happy to see you concerned about micro-level details as well.
 This is a very subjective thing.
-Yes, people have mentioned very correctly that it's the culture that defines the prefix to be used or not.
+Yes, people have mentioned very correctly that it's the culture that defines whether the prefix should be used or not.
 Adding them would not harm anything if they are not used.
 However, not adding them if they are used would create an issue.

 Alkemist HR Enablers

 It entirely depends on the culture of the organization and/or the preferences of the top management.
-If you have an opportunity to discuss with the top management, it is suggested to use the names with prefix (Mr. or Ms.) in official or public records.
+If you have an opportunity to discuss with the top management, it is suggested to use the names with the prefix (Mr. or Ms.) in official or public records.
 Such prefixes can be dropped in informal conversations.

 telangashlesha